HaithemMosbahi/book-store/README.md

 The application is splitted into several modules.
 The image below represents the modules implemented in this application.

 ![alt text](documentation/app-modules.png "Application Modules")

+* Core Module : Core of the application, it contains the core layout, menu and logo.
+* Shared Module : Contains shared features such as Material mdoules and several utility classes.
+* Catalog Module : Browse a collection of books and view the details of each books
+* Review Module : Add review for a book, upvote or down vote a review in realtime => it's kind of debate about a book.
+* Cart Module : Add books to cart, checkout and place order.
+* Auth Module : Authentication ( Not implemented yet )

 # Module Architecture
 Every module in the application is following the architecture below :